spicytunafishyy/productivity-site/README.md

 - 'icons': folder containing icon files used in the floating action bar (FAB)
 - 'FAB-test.html': practice file I used to create the FAB
 - 'index.html': the big cool file you open to get the project running :D
-  - This contains elements including the overall layout of the site,
+  - This contains elements including the overall layout of the site and elements/scripting for the graph and FAB
 - 'style.css': CSS file to style the entire site
-  - Note: this will be further refined in the future (CSS is not my forte, evidently)
+  - Note: this will be further refined in the future
+- 'tempLogo.png': a PNG for acting as a placeholder logo when I refine the navbar in the near future

+## Features:
+- An animated graph displaying the user's availability over a given period of time
+- An animated FAB that will be used to add, remove, and edit user tasks
+- A (currently unrefined) navbar
+- A footer with links :P

+---

+Thanks for stopping by!
+Extra features will be added and this repo will be updated.